lvgl/lvgl/docs/widgets/extra/tileview.md

 ## Overview

-The Tile view is a container object where its elements (called *tiles*) can be arranged in a grid form.
+The Tile view is a container object whose elements (called *tiles*) can be arranged in grid form.
 By swiping the user can navigate between the tiles.
-Any direction of swiping can be disabled on the tiles individually to not allow moving from tile to an other.
+Any direction of swiping can be disabled on the tiles individually to not allow moving from one tile to another.

-If the Tile view is screen sized it gives a user interface you might have seen on the smartwatches.
+If the Tile view is screen sized, the user interface resembles what you may have seen on smartwatches.

 ## Parts and Styles
-The Tile view is build from an [lv_obj](/widgets/obj) container and also [lv_obj](/widgets/obj) tiles.
+The Tile view is built from an [lv_obj](/widgets/obj) container and [lv_obj](/widgets/obj) tiles.

 The parts and styles work the same as for [lv_obj](/widgets/obj).